-As required by Condition B66 (b) of DA305-7-2003, WCPL must prepare this GWMP in consultation with DPIE Water and the EPA, to the satisfaction of the Planning Secretary.
-This GWMP (including all appendices) was provided to DPIE Water and EPA on 26 August 2020 for review and comment.
-Correspondence was received from the EPA 4 September 2020 to advise that the EPA does not provide comments on management plans.
-No comments were received from DPIE Water.
-Version 2 of the GWMP was approved 20 November 2020.
+As required by Condition B66 (b) of DA305-7-2003, WCPL must prepare this GWMP in consultation with DPE Water and the EPA, to the satisfaction of the Planning Secretary.
+DPE Water provided comments associated with the Longwall 24-26 Extraction Plan on 17 July 2023.
+Version 5 of the GWMP (including all appendices) addressed these comments and was provided to DPE Water and the EPA on for review and comment 15 September 2023.
+DPE provided a request from DPE Water for further information 10 November 2023.